ychen-207523/Sentimental-Analyzer-Pro/README.md

 <a name="exec"></a>
 ## How to use C.E.L.T.?
+### Installation
-1. Clone this project into your system
+1. Clone this project:
 ```
 git clone https://github.com/amit-99/SE_Project2.git
 ```
-2. Make sure you are using Python 3.11 or higher
+2. Make sure you are using Python 3.11 or higher.
+You can get it here: https://www.python.org/downloads/release/python-3115/
 3. Install dependencies for the project from the root directory of the project:
-    a.
-To install python library dependencies, use requirements.txt
-    b.
-We also need to install and import nltk and supporting libraries
 ```
 cd <your_download_dir>\SE_Project2\
 pip install -r requirements.txt
-python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"
 ```
-4. Install ffmpeg:
+4. Install ffmpeg for audio analysis:
    For Windows:
    ```
    winget install ffmpeg